-Vasudha Talla is a Staff Attorney at the ACLU of Northern California, where she works to defend and advance the rights of immigrants and Arab, Middle Eastern, Muslim, and South Asian (AMEMSA) communities.
+Vasudha Talla is Immigrants' Rights Program Director at the ACLU of Northern California, where she works to defend and advance the rights of immigrants and Arab, Middle Eastern, Muslim, and South Asian (AMEMSA) communities.

 Her current cases include Jane Roe 1 v.
 Trump, a challenge to the executive orders banning refugees and nationals of majority-Muslim countries from entering the United States.

 Prior to joining the ACLU as a staff attorney, Vasudha worked in a variety of settings serving marginalized and vulnerable communities.
 She worked with the International Refugee Assistance Project in Beirut, Lebanon, and the Office of the U.N.
 High Commissioner for Refugees in Mexico to represent and protect asylum-seekers and refugees.
 In New York City, she was an associate at Emery Celli Brinckerhoff & Abady LLP, a civil rights law firm, where she focused on prison conditions and police misconduct litigation.
 At the New York Civilian Complaint Review Board, she published a comprehensive report on improper home entries and searches by the NYPD.
 She also served as an Arthur Liman Fellow at Sanctuary for Families in New York, NY, where she expanded Sanctuary’s services for domestic violence victims to detained immigrant women in New York and New Jersey through direct representation and outreach